arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 fioctl keys rotate-root --initial /absolute/path/to/root.keys.tgz
 ```

-Now we can rotate the target only keys.
-With this command:
+Now we can rotate the target only keys with:
 ```
 fioctl keys rotate-targets /absolute/path/to/root.keys.tgz
 ```